Silicon Valley - Seasons 1-4

 Gender: 1/5

 Does it pass the Bechdel Test?
-YES (barely)
+YES, but barely

 As much as I enjoy the show, its stance on women is some of the worst currently running on television.
 Silicon Valley loses on all fronts in this category—number of women, quality of their roles, and their depiction as bit players and sex objects in a man’s world.

-For example, Season 4's tall, athletic, and beautiful Liz Tinsdale is paired with nerdy and unattractive partners—the balding, bespectacled Dan Melcher for a fiancé and a one night stand with Richard.
-After the episode where Liz attacks Richard like an insatiable, horny cougar, she is then treated as a business liability for the members of the incubator.
-This shop talk of womens' bodies is the vast majority of how females are written in Silicon Valley, whether it's Dinesh's girl Mia (she's so crazy!
-Ha ha!), Richard's ex Winnie (who only resurfaces in Season 4 once she belongs to another man), or the nameless gorgeous women who somehow wind up in a threesome with the sunken-eyed, ghost-like Jared.
+For example, Season 4's Liz Tinsdale (Leisha Hailey) is the tall, supermodel-like fiancée of an insurance company’s frumpy CTO, Dan Melcher (Jake Broder).
+She has a one night stand with Richard, where Liz attacks him like an insatiable, horny cougar, before being treated as a business liability for the main characters.
+This objectifying talk extends across all women, whether it's Dinesh's girl Mia (she's so crazy!
+Ha ha!), Richard's ex Winnie (who only resurfaces in Season 4 once she belongs to another man), or the nameless women who somehow wind up in a threesome with the timid Jared.

-By the numbers, a Diversity Check we conducted on the show reveals such morsels as one episode seeing just 9 seconds of female speaking time, compared to 25:39mins devoted to men talking (and talking, and talking).
-Across the entirety of Season 4, women only garner 6.7% of the dialogue.
+By the numbers, a Diversity Check we conducted on the show finds such morsels as one episode seeing just 9 seconds of female speaking time, compared to 25:39mins devoted to men talking (and talking, and talking).
+Across the entirety of Season 4, women only have 6.7% of the dialogue.

-This evidence only backs up what is patently clear to any viewers show—Silicon Valley knows fuck-all what to do with women and neither do they care.
+This evidence only backs up what is patently clear to any viewers—Silicon Valley knows fuck-all what to do with women, and neither do they care.

 Race: 2/5